dev-sora/pokeSound/readme.md

 - Scipy
 - Pygame

-To install them, check documents of each modules.
+To install them, check documents of each module.

 ## Usage